 Protecting the rights of those accused of crimes in Northeastern Florida

 The crimes of assault and battery are taken very seriously in Florida.
 Even a simple assault can result in jail time.
 If you have been involved in a fight or are being accused of an assault or battery, it is essential that you retain a lawyer quickly.
-The Jacksonville criminal law lawyers at Robert Shafer & Associates, P.A. represent each of our clients effectively and persuasively.
+The Jacksonville criminal law lawyers at Shafer Law, P.A. represent each of our clients effectively and persuasively.
 Our attorneys have been serving the Jacksonville area for over 30 years.

 Is assault and battery a felony or a misdemeanor in Florida?

 There are a variety of crimes that fall under the umbrella of assault and battery.
 An assault is an intentional threat, words or an action that cause someone to fear impending violence.
 Battery is actual offensive contact, such as hitting someone.
 You may be charged with either a misdemeanor or a felony depending on the severity of your crime.
 The assault and battery crimes in Florida include:

 - Simple assault.
 Simple assault is a second degree misdemeanor with a maximum sentence of 60 days and a fine of up to $500.

 - Aggravated assault.
 This is a third degree felony which can result in a prison sentence of up to five years and a fine up to $5000.

 - Simple battery.
 Simple battery is a first degree misdemeanor which can result in a one-year sentence and up to $1000 in fines.

 - Felony battery.
 This crime is a third degree felony, resulting in up to 5 years in prison and a fine of up to $5000.